darchdekin/PoPL-parser/README.md

 # Project info
 Python Parser Project for CS4450, created by "Parser?
-I barely know 'er"
-\n Group Members: Dee Archdekin, Mel Tully, Zoe Spriggs, David Douglas The goal of this project is to create a parser for the Python language, using Antlr
+I barely know 'er" Group Members: Dee Archdekin, Mel Tully, Zoe Spriggs, David Douglas The goal of this project is to create a parser for the Python language, using Antlr

 # Environment & Necessary Software